 What Makes a Brush Right Applicator for Polyurethane

 Why and how you will use a brush first determines which type of brush can be the right choice for the job.
 With this in mind at the beginning, you can narrow down the possible justification parameters for a suitable brush.
-For example, if you need to handle tight corners of a cabinet, a bristle brush is better than a foam brush, as the latter one can not reach tough places.
+For example, if you need to handle tight corners of a cabinet, a bristle brush is better than a foam brush, as the latter can not reach tough places.

 Then look into the bristle.
 Brushes with fine bristles are always welcome, as they show excellence in working with both oil and waterborne polys.
 However, natural or synthetic filament doesn’t matter if you get the right softness, shape, size and durability in a brush required for your project.
-But natural bristles indeed offer better smoothness and less marks.
+But natural bristles indeed offer better smoothness and fewer marks.

 Now it comes about the brush size and shape.
 The intended purpose of using a brush or the type of project determines what should be the right size and shape.
 Usually, you will find these sizes – 1”, 1.5”, 2”, 2.5”, 3”, 3.5”, and 4”.
 2-inch brushes and smaller ones are suitable for tricky projects with awkward and tight corners, where the angular shape is also an affirmative feature.
 2-inch to 3-inch are excellent for most woodworking projects.
 But for covering larger surfaces, a 4-inch brush is recommended.